Class 3 2025 - 2026

 English

-Reading - all children will be reading a book with their peers in class.
+All children will be reading different texts with their peers in class.
 We will be practising skills such as comprehension, inference, retrieval and developing vocabulary.

 What can I do to support my child at home?